-Safety of Very Low Levels of Lp(a)
+Safety of very low levels of Lp(a)

-Observational and epidemiological studies have suggested that extremely low Lp(a) levels, typically below 7 mg/dL, are linked to an elevated risk of type 2 diabetes mellitus (T2DM) like has been shown for LDL lowering with statin treatment (170-172).
-However, the underlying mechanism and causality of this relationship have not been established (173-174), leaving open the question of whether novel Lp(a)-lowering therapies might contribute to an increased risk of developing T2DM (175).
+Observational and epidemiological studies have suggested that extremely low Lp(a) levels, typically below 7 mg/dl, are associated with an elevated risk of type 2 diabetes mellitus (T2DM), as has been shown for LDL lowering with statin treatment [170-172].
+However, the underlying mechanism and causality of this relationship have not been established [173, 174], leaving open the question of whether novel Lp(a)-lowering therapies might contribute to an increased risk of developing T2DM [175].

 The results of a Mendelian randomization (MR) analysis published in 2024 shed more light on this association.
-Data from a two-sample Mendelian randomization analysis involving data from 563,420 patients from the UK Biobank and FinnGen consortia did not show a correlation between Lp(a) and T2DM (176).
-Another study with a two-sample MR analysis of the UK Biobank population cohort also found no evidence for an association between genetically predicted Lp(a) and T2D (177).
-Moreover, two-sample MR analysis using summary-level genome wide association data suggested that hyperinsulinemia, often linked to type 2 diabetes mellitus, may partially explain the inverse association observed between low lipoprotein(a) levels and an increased risk of developing type 2 diabetes mellitus (178).
+Data from a two-sample Mendelian randomization analysis involving data from 563,420 patients from the UK Biobank and FinnGen consortia did not show a correlation between Lp(a) and T2DM [176].
+Another study with a two-sample MR analysis of the UK Biobank population cohort also found no evidence for an association between genetically predicted Lp(a) and T2D [177].
+Moreover, two-sample MR analysis using summary-level genome wide association data suggested that hyperinsulinemia, often associated with type 2 diabetes mellitus, may partially explain the inverse association observed between low lipoprotein(a) levels and an increased risk of developing type 2 diabetes mellitus [178].
 High fasting insulin levels, which contribute to the progression of prediabetes and type 2 diabetes, are actually responsible for the observed reduction in Lp(a) level.
-Therefore, while a connection between Lp(a) and diabetes does exist, it is unlikely that Lp(a) serves as a risk factor for diabetes (no reverse causality) independent of the presence of underlying hyperinsulinemia and insulin resistance (178).
-Thus, aggressive Lp(a) lowering therapy at this time does not raise any substantial concerns about exacerbated T2DM risk (Table 1).
+Therefore, while a connection between Lp(a) and diabetes does exist, it is unlikely that Lp(a) serves as a risk factor for diabetes (no reverse causality) independent of the presence of underlying hyperinsulinemia and insulin resistance [178].
+Thus, aggressive Lp(a)-lowering therapy at this time does not raise any substantial concerns about exacerbated T2DM risk (Table I).